agathis-project/salix-arctica/README.md

 	  - shield/return path for high speed clocks (SPI and SDIO clocks)

 ### Microprocessor
-The microprocessor used in this variant of the root is AM3356BZCZA80 made by TI.
+Use AM3356BZCZA80 by TI.
-This is an ARM Cortex A-8 32bit RISC Processor running up to 600MHz specified over an extended industrial temperatures range of -40C to 105C.
+This is an ARM Cortex A-8 32bit RISC Processor running at max 600MHz and is specified over an extended industrial temperatures range of -40C to +105C.
 It includes two Programmable Real-Time Units (PRUs) 32-Bit Load/Store RISC processor capable of running at 200 MHz.